Website Management and Its Importance for Businesses Explained

 • Too many graphics: Image-heavy websites, such as eCommerce sites with plenty of products, also create additional HTTP requests on your server.

-To test your website speed, you can use tools such as PageSpeed Insights, UpTrends or GTMetrix.
-Go over the report generated by any of these tools and identify issues that may be affecting your website speed in order to address the actual causes of such.
+To test your website speed, you can use tools such as PageSpeed Insights, UpTrends, or GTMetrix.
+Go over the report generated by any of these tools and identify issues that may be affecting your website speed in order to address them.

 Depending on your provider’s hosting plan, your website can be hosted on a dedicated server with professional 24/7 support to make sure your website suffers minimal downtime.
-Or it can be hosted on a server with multiple other websites, which may cause more frequent downtimes and longer issue fixing periods.
+It can also be hosted on a server with multiple other websites.
+However, this may cause more frequent downtimes and longer resolution times for issues.

-Be it damaged ISP network cables, a server processor overheating or a power outage (or any other cause), a good deal of downtime situations are down to hardware malfunction that can happen in spite of protection levels you may have in place.
+Whether due to damaged ISP network cables, an overheating server processor, or a power outage, a good deal of downtime situations are down to hardware malfunction.
+This can happen despite any protective measures you may have in place.

-There are multiple types of malwares, hacker and malicious attacks online — two of which are particularly risky for all website owners:
+There are multiple types of malware, hacker, and malicious attacks online — two of which are particularly risky for website owners:

 • DDoS Attacks: Denial of Service attacks flood the website’s server with requests and, as each server has the capacity to process a certain number of requests, a huge number of these false requests can crash the server, making your website unavailable to “real,” valuable visitors.

-• Bots: Black hat bots detect security vulnerabilities, exploit these weaknesses and penetrate servers and websites with the aim of bringing them down.
+• Bots: Black hat bots detect security vulnerabilities, exploit these weaknesses, and penetrate servers and websites to shut them down.

-• Establish if your website is down at all: As your website may only appear down for you but not for others, use browser’s incognito mode to make sure.
-You can also try accessing it from other places.
-Alternatively, use websites like isitdownrightnow.com or similar to get an accurate picture of your website’s availability.
+• Verify if your website is down: In some cases, your website might only appear down to you.
+Use your browser’s incognito mode or try accessing it from other places.
+Alternatively, use websites like isitdownrightnow.com or similar to get an accurate assessment of your website’s availability.

-• Get in touch with your hosting service provider: Sometimes, when servers perform regular maintenance, they will let their clients know by sending them an email with the notice, so check your inbox first.
-If this is not the case, contact your hosting provider to see if the issue is theirs.
+• Contact your hosting service provider: Sometimes, when servers perform regular maintenance, they will notify clients via email.
+If this is not the case, contact your hosting provider to see if the issue is on their end.

 5. Eliminate Excess Website Elements